 “Do You Not Know We Will Judge the Angels?”: A 15 Year Retrospective on Silent Hill (2006)

-Silent Hill is currently streaming for free with ads on Crackle as of this writing.
 Silent Hill has been one of my favorite horror movies since it came out in 2006.
 The tone, music, and disturbing visuals are captivating.
-Christophe Gans's direction is great and he mostly avoids the music video style of editing that … Continue reading “Do You Not Know We Will Judge the Angels?”: A 15 Year Retrospective on Silent Hill (2006)
+Christophe Gans's direction is great and he mostly avoids the music video style of editing that plagued a lot of the turn of the century horror movies, leaving the movie feeling … Continue reading “Do You Not Know We Will Judge the Angels?”: A 15 Year Retrospective on Silent Hill (2006)

 Candyman and the Power of White Privilege